75 Years of U.S. Intervention in the Middle East and North Africa: It's Deja Vu All Over Again

 There are no winners in war.
 Only losers.
-In this course, we examine the role of the American military in the Middle East across several significant interventions since World War II, and try to determine why we get it wrong over and over again.
-We will consider this in four parts: how the military is structured and how it functions; what led to us going down the hole in Afghanistan; why we invaded Iraq; and what we are doing in our current conflict with Iran.
+In this course, we will examine the role of the American military and covert CIA activities in the Middle East and North Africa (MENA) across several major interventions since World War II, from Tunisia and Lebanon, to Iraq and Iran.
+We'll explore why we get it wrong over and over again, while generating countless enemies and squandering American lives, treasure and global standing.

 Faculty Bio